Adukemi/OASIS_INFOBYTE/README.md

 **Conclusion**
 This approach not only enhances data analytics and visualization skills but also delivers actionable insights into app market dynamics, enabling informed decision-making for developers and businesses.

+## 9: Autocomplete and Autocorrect Data Analytics  P5L2

+**Description**
+Explore the efficiency and accuracy of autocomplete and autocorrect algorithms in natural language processing (NLP) through this data analytics project.
+The objective is to enhance user experience and text prediction by analyzing large datasets and implementing or optimizing autocomplete and autocorrect functionalities.

+**Workflow**

+**Conclusion**